namejun12000/namejun12000/README.md

 Hi Everyone!
 My name is Nam Jun Lee 🖐

-I am graduated majoring in data analysis at Washington State University and studying machine learning, data visualization, and database management 📝
+I am graduated majoring in data analytics at Washington State University and studying big data, machine learning, data visualization, and database management, etc. 📝

 ### 🛠 Tech Stack 🛠
 #### 📌 Used as the main